-I often vary this according to whim and what I have on hand.
-Sometimes I’ll add a little garlic, maybe a bit of sesame oil, perhaps a squeeze of lemon or lime.
-If I’m serving the timid, I may dilute with a bit of water, add a bit more sweet and cut back on the pepper.
+Sometimes I’ll add a bit of sesame oil, perhaps a squeeze of lemon or lime.
+If I’m serving the timid, I may dilute with a bit of water, add a bit more sweetness and cut back on the peppers.
 My preference, though, is strong enough to leave just a bit of a tingle on the front of the tongue.
 The beauty of cooking is you can tinker and make this just how you’d like it!

 Asian Dipping Sauce